 Harry and Leticia Hutchins (5th generation coffee farmers) leave their corporate careers to vertically integrate their farms with a USA based roastery.
 For the first time, the family roasted their own coffee and Alma coffee was born.

-We founded Alma on the same 3 key pillars in which our farms were based on: improving lives, sustainability practices, and extraordinary coffee.
-Improving Lives is something that the Alma team practices every day in every community we touch.
+We founded Alma on the same 3 key pillars in which our family coffee farms were founded upon: improving lives, sustainable practices, and extraordinary coffee.
+Improving Lives is something that the Alma team practices every day in the communities we touch.
 At our farm, we employ and provide suitable living conditions for over 250 coffee pickers during harvest season.
-At our roastery, each team member is a member of our family, and we hope to be their lifelong career path or a crucial stepping stone to achieving their career goals.
-We are constantly in search of more Sustainable Practices, which is why we chose the state-of-the-art Loring Smart Roasters at our U.S.-based roastery (fun fact: we actually had the first Loring roaster in the state of Georgia!
-Not only is it USA made out of Santa Rosa, California, but it is the most fuel-efficient roaster on the market, producing 80% less emissions as opposed to other conventional roasters.
-Extraordinary Coffee is the fruit of our labor.
-With so many options in the specialty coffee industry, we distinguish ourselves by being able to control the quality of our coffee from the time it is planted at our farms until the moment you drink your perfect cup.
+At our roastery, each team member is a member of our family, and we hope to be their lifelong career path or a crucial steppingstone in achieving their career goals.
+We are constantly in search of more Sustainable Practices from farm to cup, which is why we chose to roast on state-of-the-art Loring Smart Roasters at our U.S.-based roastery (fun fact: we actually had the first Loring roaster in the state of Georgia)!
+Not only are Loring Roasters USA-made in Santa Rosa, California, but they are the most fuel-efficient & environmentally sustainable roasters on the market producing 80% less emissions than traditional commercial roasters.
+Extraordinary Coffee is the fruit of our family legacy.
+With so many options in the specialty coffee industry, we distinguish ourselves by being able to control the quality of our coffee from the moment it is first planted at our farms until the first sip you experience in that perfectly brewed cup.
 When you make the choice to drink Alma Coffee, you make the choice to directly support coffee farmers and make a positive impact on the industry we all love, which in turn results in a quality cup that continues improving with each and every harvest.